-Tracking and billing time to clients is an important and inevitable part of working in a law firm.
-Partners, associates, paralegals, litigation support staff and other timekeepers bill their time in six, ten, or fifteen-minute increments, depending on firm policy and client directives.
-If you fail to bill your time, the firm cannot invoice the client and the firm does not get paid.
-Thus, timekeeping is a function vital to law firm success.
+Tracking and billing time to clients is an important part of working in a law firm.
+Partners, associates, paralegals, litigation support staff, and other timekeepers bill their time in six, ten, or fifteen-minute increments, depending on firm policy and client directives.
+If you fail to bill your time, the firm cannot invoice the client, and the firm does not get paid.
+Thus, knowing how to bill time in a law firm is important for your and your firm's success.

 As legal fees increase, clients have become more cost-conscious and tech-savvy.
 Consequently, clients are examining legal bills more closely and employing a variety of database applications to electronically sort and analyze billing data.
 A growing trend toward e-billing (electronic invoices) has subjected legal invoices to increased scrutiny, negotiation, and dispute.